visit-dav/visit/src/doc/python_scripting/functions.rst

 ::

   GetLastError() -> string
+  GetLastError(int-clr) -> string

 return type : string
-    GetLastError returns a string containing the last error message that VisIt issued.
+    GetLastError returns a string containing the last error message that VisIt issued since being cleared.
+    If int-clr is present and is non-zero, once the message is retrieved it is also cleared.

 **Description:**

-    The GetLastError function returns a string containing the last error message that VisIt issued.
+    The GetLastError function returns a string containing the last error message that VisIt issued since being cleared.
+    If int-clr is present and is non-zero, once the message is retrieved it is also cleared.

 **Example:**